alvilgau/CloudyMcCloudface/doc/doc.md

 ## RabbitMQ vs Redis

 A prototype of *TSA* was implemented using RabbitMQ for inter-service communication, e.g. passing analyzed tweets from *tweetstream-service* to the *webserver-service*.
 This implementation worked quite well for message passing but RabbitMQ was not enough to fulfill our requirements: the state information (i.e. which user tracked which keywords) was lost when a *tweetstream-service* went down because the service stored this information in main memory.
 This lead to the problem that the clients didn't receive any more tweets, because after a restart, the *tweetstream-service* no longer knew about the state he had before.
 This absolutely disagreed with the stateless process and share-nothing concept.
-This is why we choose redis as a distributed cache for storing the app's state.
-When a service went down and then restarted a few seconds later, it is now able to query the current state information from redis and create a new connection to the Twitter Streaming API.
-Due to the fact that redis also provides a reliable fast publish/subscribe messaging model, we have also choosen redis over RabbitMQ for inter-service communication.
+This is why redis was chosen as a distributed cache for storing the app's state.
+When a service goes down and restarts a few seconds later, it is now able to query the current state information from redis and is able to create a new connection to the Twitter Streaming API.
+Due to the fact that redis also provides a reliable fast publish/subscribe messaging model, it was chosen instead of RabbitMQ for inter-service communication.
-This was the time when the *tweetstream-service* worked pretty fine ... except when you run multiple instances of it at the same time!
+This seemed to fix the state loss problems.
+Except when multiple instances of the *tweetstream-service* were started at the same time.

 ## Let the battles begin

 ### Twitter API restrictions

 Twitter imposes very strict limitations for their API usage.
-This means that it is only allowed to hold one connection to the Streaming API at the same time with the same twitter account credentials (i.e. an o-auth-token, in the context of *TSA* we define one tenant as one twitter app account).
-The creation of a new connection will cause the oldest one to be disconnected.
-Twitter also checks for inflative connection tries which may follow in an IP ban.
+This means that it is only allowed to hold one connection to the Streaming API at the same time with the same twitter account credentials, i.e. an o-auth-token.
+The creation of a new connection causes the oldest connection to be closed.
+Twitter also checks for inflative connection tries which may entail an IP ban.

 ### Running multiple instances of *tweetstream-service*

 Whenever a user tracks some keywords, then the information (tenant + user + keywords) is stored in the redis database.
 As a result the *tweetstream-service* will automatically be notified via redis keyspace events that there is a new user whose keywords need to be tracked.
 Hereupon the *tweetstream-service* will create a connection to the Twitter Streaming API in order to receive tweets for the given keywords.
-When there are two or more instances of the *tweetstream-service* up and running, each instance tries to connect to the Twitter API what could result in an IP ban.
-This is why we had to invent a distributed synchronization mechanism to prevent the creation of multiple streams for one twitter account (respectively  o-auth-token / tenant).
+When there are two or more instances of the *tweetstream-service* up and running, each instance tries to connect to the Twitter API, what could potentially result in an IP ban.
+This is why a distributed synchronization mechanism to prevent the creation of multiple streams for one twitter account, respectively o-auth-token / tenant, had to be invented.

 ### Requirements for the synchronization algorithm